-Think about it, if your dentist said, "Okay, I'm going to put a large mercury filling into this molar," you'd probably sit up and say, "Hey doc, maybe we should talk about this?!"
+Think about it: If your dentist said, "OK, I'm going to put a large mercury filling into this molar," you'd probably sit up and say, "Hey doc, maybe we should talk about this!"

 A Zogby poll, commissioned by Consumers for Dental Choice, reveals that Americans are indeed fooled by the terms "silver fillings" and "amalgam."

 Fifty-seven percent of Americans are unaware that amalgam is a mercury filling, and 23 percent believe amalgam is made of silver.
 Also, a mere 11 percent of people say their dentist ever told them that amalgam contains mercury.

 The FDA is responsible for addressing consumer fraud that occurs in medicine and health.
 But when it comes to mercury fillings, the agency has refused to take corrective action.
 Not only that, it actually condones, not condemns, the marketing of amalgam as "silver fillings."
 Hence, the deception continues.

 Dental Mercury Fuels Chronic Inflammation in Your Body

 Indisputable evidence exists that dental amalgams readily release mercury in the form of vapor when you eat, drink hot liquids, brush your teeth or otherwise stimulate your teeth.